bucs110a0spring22/final-project-mla/README.md

 ### Software Lead - Luke Pawlicki

-<< Worked as integration specialist by monitoring work on the front end and back end to make sure that the two components worked together.
-Also scheduled weekly team meetings to complete the milestones and discuss work for the upcoming week.  >>
+Worked as integration specialist by monitoring work on the front end and back end to make sure that the two components worked together.
+Also scheduled weekly team meetings to complete the milestones and discuss work for the upcoming week.
+Collaborated with both the front and back end to construct the controller and models.

 ### Front End Specialist - Mako Ikeda

-<< Front-end lead conducted significant research on GUI design to make our GUI as user friendly as possible.  >>
+Front-end lead conducted significant research on GUI design to make our GUI as user friendly as possible.
+Made sure that the controller was designed to work with the scraper models provided by the back end.

 ### Back End Specialist - Andrew Wang

-<< The back end specialist... >>
+The back end specialist designed the scraper models that we used in the controller.
+Conducted research on python libraries that we did not use in class.
+Communicated with other group members about structure of the scraper models.

 ## Testing *(Software Lead)*

-* << Describe your testing strategy for your project. >>
+* We tested the project in two main ways.
+One way involved using separate repl files to test small portions of the code as we went.
+When we were getting toward the end of writing the code, we would test the code by commenting out the lines that weren't functioning yet to see if the rest worked.
-    * << Example >>
+    * Before creating the scraper models, we tested that the scraper worked in a separate repl file, then changed it to fit inside a class.

 ## ATP